-Today, Thai Massage given or taught by the blind or by visually impaired therapists has not only become quite common in Thailand but also a sought-after massage treatment and training service.
+Today, Thai Massage given or taught by the blind or by visually impaired therapists is not only quite common in Thailand but also a sought-after Thai Massage treatment and training service.
 An important reason for people to seek out treatments of blind massage practitioners (or “Blind Massage” as it’s usually called) is the idea that blind people have a heightened sensibility of touch and feeling, which would make them excellent Thai masseurs.

 A Bit of History

-One of the big simulators of Thai Massage practiced by the blind and visually impaired in Thailand was the Thai Massage Revival project from 1985, which in in itself was largely energized by a global surge in seeking traditional, alternative and complementary treatments as opposed to Western medicine which had come up against its limits in certain health areas.
+One of the big simulators of Thai Massage practiced by the blind and visually impaired in Thailand was the start of the Thai Massage Revival project in 1985, which in in itself was largely energized by a global surge in seeking traditional, alternative, and complementary treatments as opposed to modern Western medicine which had come up against its limits in certain health areas.

 Not that Thai Massage given by the blind is new in Thailand, but national educational focus on structured vocational teachings to give massage proved to be a good addition to the usual handicraft, sewing, agriculture or carpentry courses for the blind.
 Moreover, blind people don’t need expensive tools to give massage sessions, just strong hands, eagerness to learn Thai Massage, and willingness to give service to people.